cvra/robot-software/computer-vision/README.md

-# ArUco Robot Tracking
+# CVRA 2019 Computer vision

 Requirements:

-- detect 4 robot markers (7cm 4x4 ArUco, blue: 1-5, yellow: 6-10)
-- detect 1 central marker for position reference (10cm 4x4 ArUco Nb 42, centred at coordinates [1500,1250])
-- optionally: detect weathervane marker for "to determine wind direction" (6cm 4x4 ArUco Nb 17 at [1500,0])
+- Detect weathervane orientation using its Aruco marker (6cm 4x4 ArUco Nb 17 at [1500,0])
-- Transform robot marker position to table reference frame.
+- Detect the random reefs configuration
-- Send position to both robots via radio link (UWB or WiFI)
+- Send this to the master firmware
-- outlier rejection (e.g. ignore markers outside of game area, ignore all markers that do not belong to the game)

-The tracking system should communicate only the marker label and position in the table coordinate frame.
-The ArUco label assignment can happen on robot as the robots know their own position and color at start of the game.

 ## Camera calibration